stanford-mast/reflex/README.md

 In the userspace implementation (available in the [userspace](https://github.com/stanford-mast/reflex/tree/userspace) branch), network and storage processing is implemented in userspace and ReFlex uses the standard `igb_uio` module to bind a network device to a DPDK-provided network device driver.
 The userspace version of ReFlex does not require the Dune kernel module to be loaded.
 This means the userspace version of ReFlex is simpler to deploy.

+*Libaio branch:* This branch of ReFlex uses [liabio](https://github.com/littledan/linux-aio) instead of [SPDK](http://www.spdk.io) to access storage.
+This version of ReFlex allows us to run ReFlex with regular block devices and use kernel block device drivers instead of the userspace SPDK NVMe device driver.
+This is useful for running ReFlex on non-NVMe devices such as SATA or SAS SSDs and HDDs.
+If your goal is to maximize remote storage performance, you should use the kernel or userspace versions of ReFlex with NVMe Flash, not this libaio branch.
+The libaio version simply provides the flexibility to run ReFlex with non-NVMe hardware.

-## Requirements for userspace version of ReFlex
+## Requirements for libaio userspace version of ReFlex

-ReFlex requires a NVMe Flash device and a [network interface card supported by Intel DPDK](http://dpdk.org/doc/nics).
-We have tested ReFlex with the Intel 82599 10GbE NIC and the following NVMe SSDs: Samsung PM1725 and Intel P3600.
-We have also tested ReFlex on Amazon Web Services EC2 instances i3.4xlarge (see end of setup instructions below for AWS EC2 instance setup).
+ReFlex-liabio requires a block storage device and a [network interface card supported by Intel DPDK](http://dpdk.org/doc/nics).
+We have tested ReFlex with the Intel 82599 10GbE NIC and Amazon Elastic Network Adapter (we have tested ReFlex on Amazon Web Services EC2 instances i3.4xlarge -- see end of setup instructions below for AWS EC2 instance setup).

 ReFlex has been successfully tested on Ubuntu 16.04 LTS with kernel 4.4.0.